octobercms/docs/backend-lists.md

 ------------- | -------------
 **addScopes** | adds new scopes to filter widget

-Each method takes an array of columns similar to the [list filters configuration](#list-filters).
+Each method takes an array of scopes similar to the [list filters configuration](#list-filters).

 <a name="extend-model-query"></a>